BME 404-1

 |

 This course teaches the principles of modern cell and tissue engineering with a focus on understanding and manipulating the interactions between cells and their environment.
 After a brief overview of Cell and Tissue Engineering, the course covers 5 areas of the field.
 These are: 1) Physiology for Tissue Engineering; 2) Bioreactors and biomolecule production; 3) Materials for Tissue Engineering; 4) Cell Cultures and bioreactors and 5) Drug Delivery and Drug Discovery.
 Within each of these topics the emphasis is on analytical skills and instructors will assume knowledge of chemistry, mass transfer, fluid mechanics, thermodynamics and physiology consistent with the Cell and Tissue Engineering Track in BME.
 In a term project, graduate students must identify a technological need and present orally and in writing a proposal to meet the need.
-Must register for LAB and REC when registering for course.
+Must register for LAB when registering for course.
 Prerequisites: BME 260, CHE225 (or ME123), CHE243 (or ME225), CHE244 and one of the following Cell Biology courses: BME211, BME411, BIO202 or BIO210; or permission of instructor.

 - Location